SimonSapin/pycairo/doc/reference/surfaces.rst

    .. method:: get_data()

-      Not yet available in Python 3

-   .. comment block - old docs:
-      :returns: a Python buffer object for the data of the *ImageSurface*, for direct inspection or modification.
+      :returns: a Python memoryview for the data of the *ImageSurface*, for direct inspection or modification.

-      .. versionadded:: 1.2
+      .. versionadded:: 1.10.0

    .. method:: get_format()